 Provenance Visualization

-The purpose of collecting information during a game session is to be able to generate a provenance graph to aid the user to analyze and infer the reasons of the outcome.
-In this paper we introduce a provenance visualization tool named Proof Viewer (Provenance Flow Viewer), which is based on JUNG [15] and allows the analysis of generated game flow log through a graph.
+The purpose of collecting information during a game session is to be able to generate a provenance graph to aid the developer to analyze and infer the reasons of the outcome.
+In this paper we introduce a provenance visualization tool named Proof Viewer (Provenance Flow Viewer), which is based on JUNG [15] and allows detailed analysis of generated game flow log through a graph.
 A game using the provenance in games framework is able to generate a game flow log that can be analyzed by Proof Viewer.
 Fig. 2 illustrates the relationships between the game, using the framework, and Proof Viewer.

 Fig. 2.
 Relationships between a game using provenance in games framework, generating the game flow log, and the Proof Viewer, which uses the game flow log to generate the graph.

 First, the game flow log, which contains game events, is processed and used to generate a provenance graph for analysis.
-After that, our tool creates the graph’s edges and vertices following a defined set of rules to generate the provenance graph.
-This graph is a representation of the game flow log and is available for the user to interact and analyze, reaching his own decisions about how events occurred during the game and how they influenced other events.
+After that, our tool creates the graph’s edges and vertices following a defined set of rules to build the provenance graph.
+This graph is a representation of the game flow log and is available for the developer to interact and analyze, reaching events and causes about how events occurred during the game and how they influenced other events.
 It is also possible to manipulate the graph by omitting facts and collapsing chains of action for a better understanding and visualization experience.
 No information is lost in this process, so the user can undo any changes made during analysis.

-Fig. 3A small example of a generated provenance graph from exported data is illustrated by Fig. 3.
-Following the provenance notation specification, each vertex shape in Fig. 3 is related to its type.
+Fig. 3. illustrates a small example of a generated provenance graph from exported data.
+Following the provenance notation specification, each vertex shape of the example is related to its type.
 Square vertex represents activities vertices, circles are entities vertices and an octagon represents agent vertices.
 The edges in the provenance graph represent relationships between vertices, which can be agents, entities or activities.
 As such, activities vertices can be influenced positively or negatively by other activities and have relationships with entities and agents.
 The context of such relationships may vary according to the type of relation between vertices.

 Proof Viewer has other features besides vertex shape by type.
-It uses shapes and colors to distinguish displayed information and provides three types of filters: vertex filter, edge filter, and status filter.
+It uses shapes and colors to distinguish displayed information and provides three types of filters: vertex, edge and status filter.
 As previously noted, vertices have different shapes according to their types.
-However, it is also possible to differentiate a vertex from another with different borders and colors.
+However, it is also possible to differentiate one vertex from another with different borders and colors.
 As an example, activities that did not interact with other activities are dotted, as illustrated in the upper right corner of Fig. 3.